fredrikhellman/gridlod/README.md

 * `femsolver.py` contains code for solving a reference FEM problem.
 * `linalg.py` contains code for solving linear systems.
 * `util.py` contains code for manipulating grid indices.
-* `lod.py` contains code for setting up the LOD patch problems.
+* `lod.py` contains code for solving the LOD patch problems.
 * `transport.py` contains code for computing fluxes.

 The application in *Numerical homogenization of time-dependent diffusion* (arXiv:1703.08857) is defined by the following files.
 * `pg.py` contains code for the main algorithm in that paper.
-* `ecworker.py` and `eccontroller.py` contains code that can parallelize computations over an ipyparallel cluster.
+* `ecworker.py` and `eccontroller.py` contains a hack that parallelizes computations over an ipyparallel cluster.